LispCookbook/cl-cookbook/scripting.md

 - `--no-userinit` doesn't load the user's `~/.sbclrc` file.
 - `--disable-debugger` disables the debugger.
 On an error, the Lisp process prints a backtrace on and exits with a status code of 1.
 It doesn't give us a Lisp REPL.
 - `--end-toplevel-options` is optional and it "prevents options intended for your program being accidentally processed by SBCL".

+We also used `env -S`: normally, `env` accepts one single argument, but `-S` aka `--split-string` allows specifying multiple parameters, which allowed us to add the `--script` flag.

 ### Quickloading dependencies from a script